 To lower the risk of infection:

-- Wash hands thoroughly after using the toilet, changing diapers, and before cooking or eating.
+- Wash hands thoroughly after using the toilet, changing diapers, and before

 - Keep fingernails short and do not bite them.